Xtremono/cardano-ppot/Docs/Ceremony_&_Contribution_Guidelines.md

 The installation script will:

-- ✅ Check for Node.js and pnpm dependencies
+- ✅ Check software dependencies
-- ✅ Install missing dependencies if needed
-- ✅ Configure pnpm global bin directory
-- ✅ Install project dependencies
 - ✅ Build the CLI
 - ✅ Install the CLI globally
 - ✅ Verify installation success